The Art of Collage: From Ancient Times to Contemporary Innovations

 The History of Collage: From Its Origins to the Present Day

-The origins of collage can be traced back to ancient times, where the technique was used in different forms such as mosaic, stained glass, and tapestry.
-However, the term "collage" was first used in the early 20th century by artists such as Pablo Picasso and Georges Braque who pioneered the cubist movement.
+Collage is an artistic technique that has been used in different forms since ancient times, such as mosaic, stained glass, and tapestry 1.
+However, the term "collage" was first used in the early 20th century by artists such as Pablo Picasso and Georges Braque, who pioneered the cubist movement 1 2.
 They used the technique to incorporate different materials and textures into their paintings, challenging the traditional boundaries of art.
+Collage became an important landmark in the history of Cubism, and, therefore, the entire modern art of the 20th century 3.

 Collage is a versatile art form that can be created using different materials and techniques.
 Here are some of the most popular types of collage: